MyselfVaibhavSagar97/MyselfVaibhavSagar97/README.md

 - 👋 Hi, I’m @MyselfVaibhavSagar97
-- 👀 I’m interested in CP
+- 👀 I’m interested in Android Development
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate after i get strong grip in the language.
 I'll keep you updated.
 - 📫 You can connect to me on Linkedin https://www.linkedin.com/in/vaibhav-sagar-4936b8244
+- Have little bit experience on MVVM, Retrofit, Navigations, Restful APIs, JetPack Compose and kotlin